mabyre/DataMonitoring/README.md

 The Project for Universal Dashboard

 Today this is made, this repo become public, have great fun to fork to make this code your's.
 And of course live us a message if you appreciate the code expose here as a great project using ASP.NET C# under Angular technologie.
+It's a FULL-STACK project with well-separated layers as you cans see.

 # Goals
 The aim of this project is to allow the user to build a Dashboard of graphics linked to his data through a web configuration interface.